Geometry Aware Operator Transformer as an Efficient and Accurate Neural Surrogate for PDEs on Arbitrary Domains: Results.

+Given the high accuracy and excellent computational efficiency and scalability of GAOT, we showcase its abilities further on three challenging three-dimensional large-scale benchmarks for industrial simulations.
+We start with the DrivAerNet++ dataset of \cite{dvnet++}.
+In this benchmark, the data consists of high-fidelity CFD simulations across $8$K different car shapes which span the entire range of conventional car design.
+The underlying task is to learn steady-state surface fields (See Fig. \ref{fig:main-vis_drivaernet++}) such as the pressure and wall shear stress, given the input car shape and flow conditions.
+The data has approximately $500$K points per shape, making the overall training extremely compute intensive.
+Thus, only scalable models can currently process this learning task.
+We test GAOT on this challenging 3D benchmark and report the RMSE and MAE test errors for the pressure and wall shear stress in Tab. \ref{tab:main-error_drivaernet++}.
 Compared to baselines results taken from the leaderboard of the DrivAerNet++ challenge \cite{tripnet}, we see that GAOT significantly improves on the state-of-the-art (see also Fig. \ref{fig:main-vis_drivaernet++}).
-This improvement is most visible in the MAE for wall shear stress where GAOT is ca. $30\%$ more accurate than the second-best model (TripNet), which currently sits atop the leaderboard.
+This improvement is most visible in the MAE for wall shear stress where GAOT is ca. $30\%$ more accurate than the second-best model (TripNet), which currently sits atop the leaderboard for wall shear stress predictions.
 We recall that GAOT's decoder endows it with \emph{neural field} properties.
 We showcase it for the DrivAerNet++ dataset by training GAOT on a randomly selected set of less than $10\%$ of the total input points (per batch) and then testing on the original car surface point cloud by querying the desired points through GAOT's decoder.
 Although not as accurate as training GAOT with full input, we observe from Tab. \ref{tab:main-error_drivaernet++} that this neural field version of GAOT has comparable accuracy to some of the baselines which have been trained with $10$x more input points, further demonstrating the flexibility and accuracy of GAOT.
+Further assessments of the neural field property of GAOT are provided in SM \ref{app:neuralfield}.
+A natural follow-up question in this regard is whether training at full (high) resolution provides a significant advantage over training at low resolution and inferring at high resolution ?
+Recent works such as \cite{elrefaie2025carbench} have investigated this question in the context of the DrivAerNet++ dataset.
+We explore this issue in SM \ref{app:fullres} and demonstrate that GOAT trained at full resolution is significantly (almost twice) more accurate than competing models trained at low resolution and inferred at full resolution, see SM Table \ref{tab:model_comparison}.